 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where natromarkeyite typically forms.
+Look in alkaline igneous rocks country, the host setting where natromarkeyite typically forms.
 If you start seeing dawsonite, siderite, analcime in float, you are in the right ground.
 Field specimens usually show a platy to prismatic crystals habit, so train your eye for that shape before scanning the outcrop.